TNA Knockouts World Tag Team Championship

 The TNA Knockouts World Tag Team Championship is a women's professional wrestling tag team championship owned by the professional wrestling promotion Total Nonstop Action Wrestling (TNA).
 It is contested for mainly by teams consisting of two female wrestlers in TNA, known as the TNA Knockouts; however, the championship was once held by a male.
-The current champions are The IInspiration (Jessie McKay and Cassie Lee), who are in their second reign as a team and individually.
-They won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at TNA iMPACT! on October 2, 2025 in Edmonton, Alberta, Canada.
+The current champions are DemonXBunny (Allie and Rosemary/Kiera Hogan), who are in their first reign as a team.
+Individually, it is Allie's first reign, Rosemary's record-setting fifth reign, and Hogan's third reign.
+Allie and Rosemary won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at Slammiversary on June 28, 2026.
+On August 23 at Lockdown, Hogan replaced Rosemary after Rosemary suffered an injury; they successfully retained the titles against The Elegance Brand in a Steel Cage tag team match; thus, Hogan was recognized as champion.

 The creation of the championship was announced on August 20, 2009, during a backstage segment on TNA's primary television program TNA Impact!.
 Like most professional wrestling championships, the title is won via the result of a scripted match.
 Sarita and Taylor Wilde were the inaugural champions.
 They won a four-week tournament to be crowned the first champions.
 The longest reigning champions were Eric Young and ODB, who held the titles for a record 478 days before the 2013 deactivation of the titles due to Eric Young being a male talent.

 On October 24, 2020, at Bound For Glory, the revival of the titles were officially announced by Madison Rayne, with a tournament to award the revived championships taking place.
 On January 16, 2021, the tournament finals were won by Fire 'N Flava (Kiera Hogan and Tasha Steelz) at Hard To Kill.